Author: Vasia Mila

 The Greek reality to what extent manages to assimilate trans people?

-In a large proportion of the Trans women mainly (I cannot speak for Trans men), does not easily integrated.
+A large proportion of Trans women mainly (I cannot speak for Trans men), does not easily integrated.
 First, the lack of identification, secondly, transphobia, thirdly, forced prostitution, these are all practices that banish trans people on the margins of the homogeneous social body.
 Of course I cannot have an opinion because I never had to resort to prostitution.
 Trans people, however, who are entangled in prostitution are a lot, and end up there for obvious reasons.

 If a Trans woman came, who just had entered the trans community, how and what will advise her?